General (scope, grounds for accelerated procedure, time limits)

 Legal assistance

 The same rules as in the Regular Procedure: Legal Assistance apply.
 For an overview of difficulties encountered by applicants subject to accelerated procedure in detention when trying to access legal assistance services, see the section Legal Assistance for Review of Detention.
 In the past, applicants in the accelerated procedure were not issued an International Protection Applicant Identification Card and their ability to issue a power of attorney was severely limited.
-However, after changes to Article 76(2) LFIP in December 2019, they can be now receive an identity document.
+However, after changes to Article 76(2) LFIP in December 2019, they can be now receiving an identity document.
 The Administrative Court requires a power of attorney to be presented within 10 days; otherwise, it considers the appeal inadmissible.[7]

 [1] Article 73 RFIP.